The Journey to Know God

 "Always when people seek out Glous'gap they must be prepared for a long and arduous journey, and so it was with the man the council chose for their messenger.
 He traveled for seven years and endured many hardships before he found Glous'gap.
 When he was still three months' journey from the Holy One's camp, he could already hear the riotous honking sent up by Glous'gap's flock of watch-geese.
 When the messenger finally reached the camp by a lake far inland, Glous'gap raised his hand to silence the geese.
 He seated his weary guest on a white bearskin, and together they shared a quiet smoke from Glous'gap's stone-bowl pipe.
 Then the man told Glous'gap about the trouble the people were having with the bird from the north country.
 "I will help," said Glousgap, as he gathered up his bow and his quiver of arrows, and together the two set out for the villages where fearful people cowered, constantly listening for the terrible rush of wings that would mean Wotjou'san had come again.
 As always, the return trip took only seven days, much to the surprise of the messenger, who was still bone-tired from his seven-year quest after Glous'gap." p.94

 Seven in a significant number in many ancient cultures and religions.
-I've described the seven grandfather teachings before, and this seven year journey to reach Glous'gap's presence relates closely to that post, I think.
+I've described the seven grandfather teachings before, and this seven year journey to reach Glous'gap's presence relates closely to that post, in my opinion.

 As described in the Teachings and Commandments, seven is a number that symbolizes completion, so it seems very fitting that this is the number of years it takes a Micmac messenger to reach his God.